royandugu/BIL--Unity-Project-scriptdumps/README.md

 ## To-Do<br>
-1. Fetching one values at a time has been fixed.
-All it is left is to fix some code reusability.
-Hint : Use Inheritance??
+1. Store NPCs details (as they will act differently as the evil we become)
-2. Store NPCs details (as they will act differently as the evil we become)
+2. Fix response flag as per the npc number (prevention of too many if else cases)